How you use Python with ArcGIS Pro is different from other ArcGIS products, including ArcGIS Desktop, ArcGIS Server, and ArcGIS Engine.

 Unsupported data formats

-Several data formats are not currently supported in ArcGIS Pro, including raster catalogs, geometric networks, topologies, schematic datasets, geodatabase servers, ArcMap document templates, ArcReader documents, graphs, tiled map packages, and personal geodatabases.
+Several data formats are not currently supported in ArcGIS Pro, including raster catalogs, geometric networks, schematic datasets, geodatabase servers, ArcMap document templates, ArcReader documents, graphs, tiled map packages, and personal geodatabases.